sushrut1058/Load-Balancer/README.md

 - **Worker Management**: Dynamic management of worker availability, with a mechanism to handle busy states.
 - **Layer 7 Load Balancing**: Routes HTTP/HTTPS traffic to backend servers based on the URL path and other HTTP headers.
 - **Layer 4 Load Balancing**: Routes traffic using only transport layer information making it a lower latency load balancing option
-- **Caching**: Supports basic in-memory caching and Redis caching to reduce backend load and improve response times.
+- **Caching**: Supports basic in-memory caching and Redis caching to reduce backend load and improve response times (Note: for simplicity, caching is enabled only for GET requests due to the state changing nature of POST requests)
 - **Round-Robin & Weighted Round-Robin Scheduling**: Distributes requests according to the backend servers' pre-defined capacity to handle load.
 - **Health Checks**: WIP